 Simple Forum – Responsive Bulletin Board costs $24.

-Forym is another simple but capable forum plugin for WordPress.
+Forym is another simple but capable discussion forum plugin for WordPress.
 It has very simple layouts with basic navigation and design elements but has a drag and drop editor with potential for making it your own.

 Forym replaces the WordPress Comments function as well as adds the forum.
 It includes user roles, admin roles, a reputation system, topic voting system, built-in profanity filter, moderation tools, @mention tools and has a very simple text editor any WordPress user will be instantly familiar with.